efreethy/technical-docs/stripe-payments.md

     * Stripe is not a hidden concept in this case - users are sent through an explicit account setup flow with Stripe.
 We get a lot of control over the branding of this process, however, it is made clear to the user that they are activating an additional Stripe account.
     * With Standard accounts, the platform assumes fraud and dispute liability when using destination charges, but the user (merchant) is responsible when using direct charges.

 The big drawback to this approach is in the general consumer case.
-Any consumers who wish to pay / re-sell tickets would need to go through this additional flow to set up a Stripe account.
+Any consumers who wish to pay / re-sell products would need to go through this additional flow to set up a Stripe account.
 Payments could only be processed once this account is established, otherwise, they would need to make anonymous purchases.

 ### 3. Custom Account